emmz3230/acvm-docs/docs/brillig/02_opcode_listing.md

 }
 ```

 ## JumpIf

-This opcode sets the program counter to the value of `location` if the value at `condition` register is non-zero.
+This opcode sets the program counter to the value of `location` if the value at the `condition` register is non-zero.

 ```yaml